 IBM FlashSystem products are enterprise computer data storage systems that store data on flash memory chips.
 Unlike storage systems that use standard solid-state drives, IBM FlashSystem products incorporate custom hardware based on technology from the 2012 acquisition of Texas Memory Systems.
 This hardware provides performance, reliability, and efficiency benefits versus competitive offerings.

-Dell EMC Unity XT is ranked 5th in All-Flash Storage Arrays with 6 reviews while IBM FlashSystem is ranked 6th in All-Flash Storage Arrays with 18 reviews.
-Dell EMC Unity XT is rated 8.6, while IBM FlashSystem is rated 8.2.
-The top reviewer of Dell EMC Unity XT writes "Price / Quality ratio is good and since OE 5.03 code the array family reached a rather good maturity level".
-On the other hand, the top reviewer of IBM FlashSystem writes "Simple licensing, good performance, and easy to use and administer".
+Dell EMC Unity XT is ranked 5th in All-Flash Storage Arrays with 19 reviews while IBM FlashSystem is ranked 7th in All-Flash Storage Arrays with 27 reviews.
+Dell EMC Unity XT is rated 8.8, while IBM FlashSystem is rated 8.4.
+The top reviewer of Dell EMC Unity XT writes "We can do both block and file storage on one unit without purchasing a separate device".
+On the other hand, the top reviewer of IBM FlashSystem writes "Good performance, energy efficient with a small form factor, helpful support".
 Dell EMC Unity XT is most compared with Dell EMC PowerStore, NetApp AFF (All Flash FAS), HPE Nimble Storage, Pure Storage FlashArray and Dell EMC PowerMax NVMe, whereas IBM FlashSystem is most compared with Pure Storage FlashArray, Dell EMC PowerStore, HPE Nimble Storage, NetApp AFF (All Flash FAS) and HPE StorageWorks MSA.
 See our Dell EMC Unity XT vs. IBM FlashSystem report.

 See our list of best All-Flash Storage Arrays vendors.